School of Medicine

 Current Research and Scholarly Interests We study molecular mechanisms of calcium signaling with a focus on store-operated CRAC channels and their essential roles in T cell development and function.
 Currently we aim to define the molecular mechanism for CRAC channel activation and the means by which calcium signal dynamics mediate specific activation of transcription factors and T-cell genes during development.

 Associate Professor of Molecular and Cellular Physiology

-Current Research and Scholarly Interests Our laboratory is interested in the basic function, plasticity and modulation of Central Nervous System synapses, and their pathophysiology in Azheimer?s Disease as related to the functions of endocannabinoids.
-We use primarily electrophysiogical techniques along with high-resolution imaging to dissect the function of synapses undergoing changes due either to external stimuli, disease states or internal modulation, with an eye to understanding how those changes may affect behavior and memory.
+Current Research and Scholarly Interests Our laboratory is interested in the function and plasticity CNS synapses, including studies of the detailed structure and protein content of synapses in different plastic states.
+We also have a strong interest in the pathophysiology of Azheimer?s disease as related to endocannabinoids.
+We use primarily electrophysiogy and high-resolution array tomographic imaging to dissect the function of synapses undergoing changes due either to external stimuli, disease states or internal modulation.